zietzm/gromacs/Project1.md

 we just added.
 You can do this with nano lipid.top or just open it using a text editor.
 ```
-grompp
-mdrun
+grompp -minimization.mdp -c lipids.gro -p lipid.top -maxwarn 10 -o both-min.tpr
+mdrun -deffnm both-min -v -c both-min1.gro
 ```

 Now we have an equilibrated system with two types of lipids.
 To simulate real conditions, we will add water to the system.
-This time, we use <pre><code> genbox </code></pre>
-to solvate our last output with our system's actual solvent.
-Again, we run a minimisation.
+This time, we solvate our last output with water.
 ```
 genbox
 ```

 Again, edit the topology file to uncomment water.
 Now run the equilibration.